 - On level P1, a member of our parking staff will make sure you have everything you need to safely get to your appointment, whether that means help getting to your check-in desk or an assistive device, such as a wheelchair.

-- The person who drives you to your appointment will get printed directions to one of two nearby cellphone lots, where he or she can wait or park.
+- The person who drives you to your appointment will get printed directions to a nearby cellphone lot, where he or she can wait or park.

-- Both waiting lots have robust cell service, and we encourage you to keep in touch by phone or a video-calling app.
-We know that loved ones are a vital part of the healing process, and we encourage them to electronically join the patient's
+- The cellphone lot has robust cell service, and we encourage you to keep in touch by phone or a video-calling app.
+We know that loved ones are a vital part of the healing process, and we encourage them to electronically join the patient's appointment.